Do engineers build things? Engineers don’t often physically build things. But the engineers who do, are almost always better designers.

 - Manufacturing engineer

-- Engineers in R&D
+- R&D engineers

 #5 Make it your hobby to build things

-If you can’t find a job where you build things, the next best thing is to build on your own time.
+If you can’t find a job to build things, the next best thing is to build on your own time.
 Make it a hobby to build awesome things.
 Then maybe your hobby turns into a business, and if nothing else, you’ll grow as an engineer.

 #6 Theory versus practicality

 Now, I didn’t go and build full-scale power transformers and generators.
-But, I did do the following things, which made me a better engineer:
+But, I did do the following, which made me a better engineer:

-- Visited factories to learn about the manufacturing process of equipment.
+- Visited factories, to learn about the manufacturing process of equipment

 This real-world experience is critical for engineers, and is not found in textbooks.
 You NEED to venture into the real world to see and touch designs, to reach your full potential as an engineer.

-Imagine the coach of a sport’s team.
-Most of the coaches either played the sport at one point or were in direct contact with the sport.
+I compare this to the coach of a sport’s team.
+All great coaches either played the sport at one point or were in direct contact with the sport.
 This is the only way to learn all the nuances of the game.
 Just reading about the rules of the sport in a book will leave countless holes in your coaching.

 “Do engineers building things?” wrap up

 You won’t find someone like Iron Man in the real world, who has mastered both design and manufacturing.
-It’s two completely separate skill sets.
+Because it’s two completely separate skill sets.
 I know some engineers who can’t even change out a lightbulb.

-So for the most part, most engineers don’t build things in their day job.
+So for the most part, engineers don’t build things in their day job.
 But many engineers do build things on their own.
 And if you want to become a great engineer, I highly suggest you get your hands dirty one way or another.

-Because drawing lines on a computer screen or doing fancy computations in a program won’t cut it.
+Because drawing lines on a computer screen or doing fancy computations in a program, won’t cut it.
 You’ll never gain real world project implementation perspectives.
 It’s like trying to become the best chef, without ever stepping inside of a kitchen.
 Hands-on experience is the key to maximizing your success!

 Do you think it’s beneficial for engineers to learn how to build things?
 What do you think is the relation between designing and building?